 Finally, the IRS phases out your ability to contribute to a Roth IRA completely once your income hits certain limits.

-Here are the Roth IRA income limits for 2021 and 2022 that would reduce your contribution to zero:
+Here are the Roth IRA income limits for 2023 that would reduce your contribution to zero:

 Remember, your ability to contribute to a Roth IRA is based on AGI, which may not represent your actual earnings or take-home pay.
 AGI is your gross income, minus adjustments.